resir014/resir014.xyz/src/content/posts/article/2017-09-06-angular-2-react-vue/index.md

 category: article
 layout: post
 title: "Why you moved from Angular 2 to Vue.js (and why you didn't understand what React is about)"
-subtitle: "Or, why we should never compare apples to oranges, again."
+subtitle: 'Or, why we should never compare apples to oranges, again.'
 syndication:
   - name: Medium
     url: https://medium.com/@resir014/why-you-moved-from-angular-2-to-vue-js-and-why-you-didnt-understand-what-react-is-about-107ea9188912